-Proximus' ERM framework has been reviewed and updated in 2019 in order to be aligned with best practices in the market.
-This risk assessment and evaluation takes place as an integral part of Proximus' annual strategic planning cycle.
-All relevant risks and opportunities are prioritised in terms of impact and likelihood, considering quantitative and/or qualitative aspects.
-The bottom up identification and prioritisation process is supported by a self-assessment template and validation sessions.
-The resulting report on major risks and uncertainties is then reviewed by the Executive Committee, the CEO and the Audit and Compliance Committee.
+Proximus' ERM framework is aligned with best practices in the market.
+The risk assessment and evaluation takes place as an integral part of Proximus' annual strategic planning cycle.
+Relevant risks and opportunities are prioritised in terms of impact and likelihood, considering quantitative and/or qualitative aspects.
+The bottom-up identification and prioritisation process is supported by desk research, surveys among management and experts and validation sessions.
+The resulting report on major risks and uncertainties is then reviewed by the Leadership Squad, the CEO and the Audit and Compliance Committee.
 The main findings are communicated to the Board of Directors.
 For more information on the risks that Proximus faces, please refer to the section "Risk Factors".